 And secondly, if you want Old English, read Beowulf.
 If you want Middle English, read Geoffrey Chaucer (it’s all bad dick jokes anyway) or, better yet, the Gawain Poet (it’s the homoeroticism, but he was insistent it was “just dudes being dudes”).

-• The Late Middle Ages spans 1250 to 1500.
+- The Late Middle Ages spans 1250 to 1500.
 This is the age before the Renaissance, where we have the Black Death, peasant revolts, and the creation and separation of the Eastern Orthodox Catholic Church from the Vatican.
-This is when Anglo-Norman French was used for administration alongside its literary use.
+This is when Anglo-Norman French was used for administration purposes alongside its literary use.
 Commercial and private correspondence was in Anglo-French.
-Many common folk had migrated to London and brought their dialects with them.
-The Chancery Standard of English emerged.
+Many common folk had migrated to London and brought their dialects with them, the Chancery Standard of English emerged.

-Early Modern English first emerged with William Caxton’s printing press, but it wasn’t officially standardised.
-Modern English, in this regard, really got going in the 1450s, when the Bible and the common Prayer Book got printed and distributed.
+Modern English, in this regard, really got going in the 1450s, with the mass production and distribution of the Bible and the common Prayer Book.

 Is that confusing?
 Yeah, that’s why I dropped English Language as a full A-Level.
-But anyway, I promised you five things to look out for when you come across really old manuscripts in museums.
+But anyway, here’s five things to look out for when you come across really old manuscripts in museums.

 Thing #1: Middle English had an order to its sentences, Old English didn’t.